Soft and fluffy on the inside, deliciously crispy on the outside: this easy keto chocolate chaffle recipe is ready in 15 minutes!

 However, I have found that using a stick blender or immersion blender makes all the difference for a fluffy chaffle batter.

 A regular food processor is too large, unless you double the recipe.

 Chocolate chaffles taste great all on their own.
-But of course there's lots of possibilities for toppings:
+But of course there are lots of possibilities for toppings:

-Sugar free chocolate chips: Simply scatter them over the waffle while it's still warm.
+- Sugar free chocolate chips: Scatter them over the waffle while it's still warm.
 Voila, you've got yourself a double chocolate waffle!

 To make the recipe nut free, replace the almond flour with 3 teaspoons coconut flour.
 Another option would be 3 tablespoons sunflower seed flour.

 Store in an airtight container in the fridge for 2-3 days or freeze for up to 3 months.
 Defrost overnight, then re-heat in the waffle maker or in the toaster.

 There's no way to make a chaffle fully vegan as you need the egg.

 More keto breakfast recipes

 Tried this recipe?
 Give it a star rating below!